Zacks Investment Research Upgrades S & T Bancorp (STBA) to Hold

-S & T Bancorp (NASDAQ:STBA) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report issued on Saturday.
+Zacks Investment Research upgraded shares of S & T Bancorp (NASDAQ:STBA) from a sell rating to a hold rating in a research report report published on Saturday.

 According to Zacks, “S & T BANCORP, INC. is a bank holding company which is engaged in general banking business.
 The Bank is a full service bank with its main office in Indiana, Pennsylvania, providing service to its customers through a branch of 34 offices located in Armstrong, Allegheny, Indiana, Jefferson, Clearfield and Westmoreland counties.
 The Bank’s services include accepting time and demand deposit accounts, making secured and unsecured commercial and consumer loans, providing letters of credit, and offering discount brokerage services, personal financial planning and credit card services. “

-S & T Bancorp (NASDAQ:STBA) last released its quarterly earnings data on Thursday, January 31st.
+S & T Bancorp (NASDAQ:STBA) last issued its earnings results on Thursday, January 31st.
 The financial services provider reported $0.77 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.78 by ($0.01).
-The company had revenue of $70.94 million for the quarter, compared to analysts’ expectations of $72.94 million.
-S & T Bancorp had a net margin of 31.07% and a return on equity of 11.52%.
-As a group, equities research analysts expect that S & T Bancorp will post 3.1 earnings per share for the current year.
+The business had revenue of $70.94 million for the quarter, compared to analyst estimates of $72.94 million.
+S & T Bancorp had a return on equity of 11.52% and a net margin of 31.07%.
+As a group, equities research analysts anticipate that S & T Bancorp will post 3.1 EPS for the current year.

+The company also recently disclosed a quarterly dividend, which was paid on Thursday, February 28th.
+Investors of record on Thursday, February 14th were issued a $0.27 dividend.
+The ex-dividend date of this dividend was Wednesday, February 13th.
+This represents a $1.08 dividend on an annualized basis and a dividend yield of 2.68%.
+S & T Bancorp’s dividend payout ratio (DPR) is presently 35.88%.

 S&T Bancorp, Inc operates as the bank holding company for S&T Bank that provides retail and commercial banking products and services.
 The company accepts time and demand deposits; and offers commercial and consumer loans, cash management services, and brokerage and trust services, as well as acts as guardian and custodian of employee benefits.